Crypto-TII/TLS1.3/cpp/README.md

 After the build complete successfully, the example executable *client* and the TiigerTLS library *libtiitls.a* are generated in the build directory.

-The client application can be modified and rebuilt from this directory at any time unless changes are made that impact the SAL.
+The client application can be modified and rebuilt from this directory at any time.
 For example if using the Miracl+TLSECC SAL, then

 	g++ -O2 client.cpp tls*.cpp libtiitls.a core.a tlsecc.a -o client